-Financing options like Merchant Cash Advances (MCA) are popular with ecommerce brands.
+Not all types of financing are created equal.
+Financing options like Merchant Cash Advances (MCA) are popular with online and Shopify ecommerce brands.
 But many have no clue how they actually work.
 Crazily, some brands even end up paying fees equivalent to 299% APR!

 First thing first… the basics.

-There are 5 common types of ecomm financing:
+There are 5 common types of ecommerce financing:

 - Line of credit